warewulf/warewulf/userdocs/contents/configuration.rst

   When ``true``, ``wwclient`` uses TCP port 987.

-  Changing this option requires rebuilding node overlays and rebooting compute nodes, to configure them to use a privileged port.
+  Changing this option requires rebuilding node overlays and rebooting compute nodes to configure them to use a privileged port.

 * ``warewulf:update interval``: This defines the frequency (in seconds) with which the Warewulf client on the compute node fetches